elixir-fintech/double_entry_ledger/pages/DoubleEntryLedger.md

 - How the system uses debit and credit internally
 - How you interact with the ledger using signed amounts (not explicit debits/credits)
 - How the system translates signed amounts into debits and credits
-- **How to set up an instance, accounts, and process events synchronously**
+- How to set up an instance, accounts, and process events synchronously

----

 ## Core Principles of Double Entry Accounting